instantOS/instantos.github.io/docs/apps.md

 :::

-::: dafuq is $PATH ?!
+::: details dafuq is $PATH ?!
 $PATH is an environment variable containing a list of directories.
 If you execute a command then Linux goes through all those directories and checks if any of them contain an executable with that name.
 It then stops and executes that application.
 :::

-::: None of the launchers are present on my system
-You likely installed instantWM on an existing system. instantWM is just a window manager and does not include any other programs.
+::: details None of the launchers are present on my system You likely installed instantWM on an existing system. instantWM is just a window manager and does not include any other programs.
 These have to be installed separately from [http://packages.instantos.io](http://packages.instantos.io).